Indianapolis metropolitan area: Economy

-Central Indiana is a global hub for motorsports, specifically American open-wheel car racing.
+The Indianapolis area is a global hub for motorsports, specifically American open-wheel car racing.
 Notable facilities include Anderson Speedway in Anderson, the Indianapolis Motor Speedway in Speedway, Lucas Oil Indianapolis Raceway Park in Brownsburg, and Whiteland Raceway Park in Whiteland, among many others.
 Racing teams based in the metro area include Andretti Global, Arrow McLaren, Chip Ganassi Racing, Ed Carpenter Racing, and Juncos Hollinger Racing in Indianapolis; Dreyer & Reinbold Racing in Carmel, HMD Motorsports and Wayne Taylor Racing in Brownsburg, and Rahal Letterman Lanigan Racing in Zionsville, among numerous others.
 Italian racecar manufacturer Dallara opened a facility in Speedway in 2012.
 Cadillac F1 is headquartered in Fishers.

 More than 40 collegiate fraternities and sororities are headquartered in the Indianapolis metropolitan area, the largest concentration in North America.

 Education

 Colleges and universities

 IU Indianapolis has the highest enrollment of colleges and universities in the MSA.

 Asterisks (*) denote institutions whose flagship campuses are located outside the Indianapolis MSA.
 Notable colleges and universities include: